duembgen/duembgen.github.io/_posts/2025-10-27-subspaces.md

 By enforcing this on the relaxed variable $\mathbf{X}$, we are essentially saying that the underlying measure $\mu$ is a probability measure, i.e., $\int d\mu(x) = 1$.
 This prevents the trivial solution where $\mathbf{X}=0$.

+#### Acknowledgments

+I would like to thank Francis Bach for numerous valuable discussions around the subject of this post.

 ### Bibliography